xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2016-1-5.md

 ####CLEANING AND REDESIGNING XINFAB

-#####What to do with all the bamboo?
+####What to do with all the bamboo?
 - ideally we would sell or give away the bamboo
   - Eva to contact Bamboo Bikes people about it
   - if they don't want it/don't have any ideas, we'll throw it away

-#####Where should we put all the new tools?
+####Where should we put all the new tools?
 - Lucio will tell Yuruky which tools belong in the machine room
   - one week to do this, otherwise Xinfab staff will decide where they go
 - everything else will go on the new shelves
 - Danny suggests that we have a new tool wall
   - Eva to ask the Architect about helping Danny redesign Xinfab

-#####Furniture
+####Furniture
 - Danny to contact “friends” about new tables
 - need to get rid of sofa in Lucio's office

+###OTHER
+####Lasercutting Open Night
-open night for lasercutting 1/14 (recurring), 7-9pm
+- open night where Eva introduces lasercutting and cuts things for people
+  - Thursdays, 7 - 9PM, recurring
+  - starting next Thursday, 1/14

+####Partnership with TechNode
+- Chaewon Yoo from TechNode wants private office hours where startups come to Xinfab and pitch
+- Eva: should be on off hours, like mornings or Mondays and Fridays
-Chaewon Yoo from TechNode wants private office hours to pitch Danny suggests we try it a few times need to come up with proposal – what does Xinfab get for letting them use our space
+  - Danny suggests we try it a few times, then rediscuss
+- Chaewon need to come up with proposal – what does Xinfab get for letting them use our space?